 It is worth it though:

-TIP: Bring your Auckland AT hop card to save money on the local buses around Waiheke island.
-If you have a bike, bring that onto the ferry – I believe it costs nothing.
-Renting a car or bike on the island, however is another story but still cheaper than bring your car on board the ferry.
+And if you have a bike, you can bring that onto the ferry – I believe it costs nothing.
+Renting a car or bike on the island is possible too.

-We skipped on wine-tasting and started our trek right straightaway from the visitor’s center in Matiatia.
+There’s one trek you can start straight away from the visitor’s center in Matiatia.
 We did the coastal walk first.

 If you want some privacy: